MotherTongues/mothertongues/docs/source/configuration.rst

 ~~~~~~~~~~~~~

 The ParserTargets class defines which fields are present in your data and how they can be parsed.
+Note, the DictionaryEntry class is an alias for ParserTargets contains hydrated (parsed) values from the ParserTargets.

 .. autopydantic_settings:: mothertongues.config.models.ParserTargets
     :settings-show-json: True